JetBrains/space-issues-import/README.md

   -s STATUS, --status STATUS        Maps an issue status in the external
                                     system to an issue status in Space.
 For example, in-progress::In Progress.

+  --batchSize BATCHSIZE             The size of a batch with issues being sent
+                                    to Space per request.
+Default: 50.
 ```

 # Build and Run Locally